Short-Term Residential Drug Rehab Centers In Ontario

 Yes, most short-term drug and alcohol rehabilitation centers provide aftercare treatment and re-entry planning for their patients when they complete rehabilitation.
 The aftercare process after a short-term treatment program can include sober living communities or transition homes, but this is not before the former addict begins to lay out some short-term and long-term goals when they have completed drug rehab.
 Some of the general short-term goals a former addict should consider include some of the following:

-- Starting fresh with new items in life – when a person is abusing drugs or alcohol they can end up acquiring many things that are directly linked or associated to his or her drug use.
-It is best to discard these items, and start fresh, and the reason for this is because this will be a new life they are creating and the person should begin to associate themselves to new things.
+- Starting fresh with new items in life – when a person is abusing drugs or alcohol they can end up acquiring many things that are directly linked or associated with his or her drug use.
+It is best to discard these items and start fresh, and the reason for this is because this will be a new life they are creating and the person should begin to associate themselves to new things.

 - Make new friends – this is perhaps the most common sense thing to do, and that is to make new acquaintances who are drug-free and are not connected to the old life.
 This also includes getting rid of all the contact information for any former dealers or people who the person used drugs with.